 Marriott & Chase

-On May 3, 2018, Chase will launch the new Marriott Rewards Premier Plus Credit Card.
-Sporting a $95 fee, the card will offer:
+On May 3, 2018, Chase launched the new Marriott Rewards® Premier Plus Credit Card.
+Sporting a $95 annual fee, the card offers:

-In any case, Chase will continue to offer The Ritz-Carlton Rewards® Credit Card and the Marriott Rewards® Premier Business Credit Card, and we’ll update the post as more info comes to light regarding the future of the Marriott consumer cards.
+Chase will continue to offer the Marriott Rewards® Premier Business Credit Card, and we’ll update the post as more info comes to light regarding the future of the Marriott consumer cards.

 SPG & American Express